evaEko/knife_whetting_level/docs/QUICK_START.md

 | LiPo battery | 3.7V ~100mAh, smallest that fits under Pro Micro footprint (~20×30mm) |

+**Battery life estimate**: with the recommended ~100mAh cell, expect about 4 to 6 hours of continuous use with the display on and BLE enabled.
+If the device sits still for long periods, runtime can stretch a bit further, but plan around roughly 5 hours.

 **Note**: SuperMini clones sometimes need to have a resistor added to allow reading of battery voltage.
 IT is not a showstopper but the displayed battery status will be always 0%.

 ---